ReactionMap/RMapServer/README.md

 3.1.
 GUI mode

-Please open the RMapServer.
+Please open Pharo.
+If you downloaded from the release page, please execute the ```RMapServer-ui``` command found in the RMapServer's installation directory.

 A window that looks like below will open.

 ![open-success](Open-success.png)